MarianDubei/TwitterFriendsReader/README.md

 previous_cursor_str : 0
 total_count : None

-Enter a key to check, 'back' to return one level back or 'exit' to exit:
+Enter a key to check its structure, 'back' to return one level back or 'exit' to exit:
 ```

 User can go to deeper levels by typing in a name of level with its own structure, which can be identified by sign ```[+]``` before it.